csgis/kgr_toolbox/README.md

 - **PostgreSQL to Geopackage**: Convert all PostgreSQL layers to a single portable geopackage
 - **Complete Project Export**: Copy all project files including DCIM folders and media and updates source references

+### Qgis Projects
+- **Fix QGIS Project Layers**: Search and update database connection configuration in layers.
+- **Clean QGS Files**: Remove username and password in case they have been saved within the project file
+-
+### PostgreSQL Database
+- **Truncate Tables**: Truncate tables, to have a fresh start with duplicated databases

 ## Installation

 ### From QGIS Plugin Repository